 Acute Neck Pain

-This is a severe stabbing or shooting pain that can move into the shoulders.
-It is sometimes accompanied by weakness in the arm, or loss of coordination in the arms and legs.
+This is a severe stabbing or shooting pain that can move along the base of the neck into the shoulders.
+As a result, some patients suffering from acute pain weakness in the arm, or loss of coordination in the arms and legs.
 In some cases, acute neck pain can go away on its own in a matter of days.

 Chronic Neck Pain